South Tyrol Option Agreement: Option for Germany

+In June 1939, the Nazi regime in Germany and the fascist regime in Italy signed the Option Agreement.

 On 21 October 1939, Adolf Hitler and Mussolini reached agreement on the assimilation of the ethnic German minorities in the province.
 The members of these two language communities had to choose by 31 December 1939 between remaining in Italy and losing all minority rights, or emigrating to Nazi Germany, the so-called "Option für Deutschland" (option for Germany).

-Around 85% of the population opted for emigration; they were called Optanten and banded together in the Arbeitsgemeinschaft der Optanten für Deutschland (Association of Optants for Germany).
+Around 70% of the population opted for emigration; they were called Optanten and banded together in the Arbeitsgemeinschaft der Optanten für Deutschland (Association of Optants for Germany).
 Those who chose to stay, called Dableiber, mainly banded together around local Catholic priests.
 The Völkischer Kampfring, a local Nazi organization, condemned the Dableiber as "traitors", comparing them to "Jews" or "Gypsies", and was responsible for aggressive propaganda, violence and terror acts against them.
 The Option destroyed many families and the development of the economy of the province was set back for many years.

 The Arbeitsgemeinschaft der Optanten für Deutschland (ADO) (German for "Association of optants for Germany") was an association for German-speakers who had chosen to emigrate to Germany rather than stay in South Tyrol.
 The association was founded on 30 January 1940.
 Peter Hofer took leadership of the Association.